opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.SVBkSb(W, U, V, B, X, flags) -> None

-    :param w: Singular values
+    :param w: singular values

-    :param u: Left singular vectors
+    :param u: left singular vectors

-    :param V: Right singular vectors
+    :param V: right singular vectors

-    :param vt: Transposed matrix of right singular vectors.
+    :param vt: transposed matrix of right singular vectors.

-    :param rhs: Right-hand side of a linear system ``(u*w*v')*dst = rhs`` to be solved, where ``A`` has been previously decomposed.
+    :param rhs: right-hand side of a linear system ``(u*w*v')*dst = rhs`` to be solved, where ``A`` has been previously decomposed.

-    :param dst: Found solution of the system.
+    :param dst: found solution of the system.

 The method calculates a back substitution for the specified right-hand side: